Skip to content

 A domain identifies company web sites, e-mail servers, but also other devices such as gateways and routers via a common name.
 For example, microsoft.com is the domain name of Microsoft’s web sites and update servers.
 A single web server can serve web sites for multiple domain names, but a single FQDN can only point to one machine.
 For example, Apple Computer has the following web sites: www.apple.com, www.info.apple.com and store.apple.com.
 Each of these sites could be hosted on different machines.

 The AXS Guard MTA allows you to handle mail for one or multiple domains.
 All e-mails for a configured domain can either be handled and stored locally, forwarded to a specific computer or relayed out to a specific SMTP server.
-Users only have one physical mailbox, even if they are a member of multiple local domains on the AXS Guard.
+Users only have one physical mailbox, even if they are a member of multiple local domains on AXS Guard.
 All messages destined to a member of one of these domains are delivered to the same physical mailbox.

 E-mail Domains